Chart Color Schemes

 Employment conditions in Hilton remain below the national average according to AreaSearch analysis

-Hilton has an educated workforce with significant representation in essential services sectors.
-The unemployment rate is 4.5%, and there was a 3.8% employment growth over the past year (AreaSearch data).
+Hilton has an educated workforce with notable representation in essential services sectors.
+Its unemployment rate is 4.5%, with estimated employment growth of 3.8% over the past year (AreaSearch data aggregation).
+As of September 2025, there are 2,726 employed residents, with an unemployment rate of 4.5%, 0.5% higher than Greater Perth's rate of 4.0%.

-Mining employs only 5.1% of local workers compared to Greater Perth's 7.0%.
-Over the year ending September 2025, employment increased by 3.8%, while labour force grew by 4.2%, leading to a rise in unemployment rate by 0.4 percentage points.
-State-level data (to 25-Nov) shows WA employment contracted by 0.27% with an unemployment rate of 4.6%.
-National forecasts suggest total employment growth of 6.6% over five years and 13.7% over ten years, but specific industry projections for Hilton are not provided.
+Mining employs only 5.1% of local workers, below Greater Perth's 7.0%.
+Over the year to September 2025, employment increased by 3.8%, while labour force grew by 4.2%, resulting in a rise in unemployment rate by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hilton's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment